 When it comes to presenting our ideas at work, many people are plagued with memories of past presentations that didn’t go so well.
 Even the most talented and experienced presenters are not exempt from worry.
 Their minds swirl with the horror of what could go wrong this time.

 Here are 5 challenging but extremely powerful mindfulness techniques that will serve you extremely well each time you present.

 “The definition of insanity is doing the same thing over and over again, but expecting different results.”
 Albert Einstein

 You have an important presentation coming up.
 You’ve left it to the last minute to prepare and that last minute finally arrives.
 You grit your teeth, open up PowerPoint, find a template you’ve used a hundred times before and start typing.

 You repopulate the template with the new data that supports your new objective.

 Does that sound familiar?

-Change your environment, find a new personal space that is more nurturing; that’s unlikely to be your desk.
+– Change your environment, find a new personal space that is more nurturing.
+That space is unlikely to be your desk.

 – If you can’t find a meeting room that you like or they are all booked out, don’t despair.
 Go to the library for a few hours, find a quiet coffee shop or if the weathers decent go and sit in a nearby park or bench by the river.